Taiwooladapo/Crime-Analysis-and-Visualization-in-the-city-of-New-York/README.md

 # Crimes Analysis and Visualization
 This is a project I did in my postgraduate degree to analyze and visualize crime rates in the city of New York in the United States of America.
 # WORKFLOW
-1. Retrieve the crime dataset from JSON file source.
+1. Retrieved the crime dataset from JSON file source.
-2. Explore the dataset using the Python programming language.
+2. Explored the dataset using the Python programming language.
-3. Store the data in a MongoDB database.
+3. Stored the data in a MongoDB database.
-4. Build an ETL pipeline using Luigi.
+4. Built an ETL pipeline using Luigi.
-5. Save the pipeline results into a PostgreSQL database.
+5. Saved the pipeline results into a PostgreSQL database.
-6. Utilize Jupyter Notebook to write queries in PostgreSQL for further visualizations.
+6. Utilized Jupyter Notebook to write queries in PostgreSQL for further visualizations.
-7. Provide recommendations on reducing the crime rate based on insights derived from the data.
+7. Provided recommendations on reducing the crime rate based on insights derived from the data.
 # TOOLS USED
 1. Python
 2. Luigi